apache/spark/docs/sql-ref-identifier-clause.md

 ### Description

-Convert a constant `STRING` expression into a SQL object name.
+Converts a constant `STRING` expression into a SQL object name.
 The purpose of this clause is to allow for templating of identifiers in SQL statements without opening up the risk of SQL injection attacks.
 Typically, this clause is used with a parameter marker as argument.